Visitors and Clients are able to select or shop from various selections of food and hygiene supplies.

 Please note that there may be a line at times.

-All clients are expected to be respectful of others and obey community laws and ordinances.
+Community Standard: All clients are expected to remain respectful of others and follow local community laws and ordinances while visiting

 Leadership and How to Help